 Why does the balloon change color?

-When the outline of the Eiffel Tower goes from green to yellow, this means that the ambient air quality has changed from good to fair.
+Thus, when the silhouette of the Eiffel Tower changes from turquoise to yellow, this will indicate that the quality of the ambient air has gone from good to degraded.

 Thanks to its luminous intensity, supplied with “clean” energy thanks to a photovoltaic textile attached to the envelope of the balloon, the balloon is visible to 400,000 Parisians every day.